|

 on understanding Protein-DNA interactions using

 Cross-Attention and language modelling.
-Currently, I am
+For my Master's

-for controllable generation of DNA-binding protein
+diffusion for controllable generation of DNA-binding

 I am a recipient of the